Yuen Ren Chao

-Early life
+Early life and education

-Chao was born in Tianjin in 1892, though his family's ancestral home was in Changzhou, Jiangsu province.
-In 1910, Chao went to the United States with a Boxer Indemnity Scholarship to study mathematics and physics at Cornell University, where he was a classmate and lifelong friend of Hu Shih, the leader of the New Culture Movement.
-He then became interested in philosophy and in 1918 earned a PhD in philosophy from Harvard University with a dissertation entitled "Continuity: Study in Methodology".
+Chao was born in Tianjin in 1892, though his family's ancestral home was in Changzhou, Jiangsu.
+Because he moved around a lot as a child, he learned to speak four different Chinese dialects by the time he was 12.
+In 1910, Chao went to the United States with a Boxer Indemnity Scholarship to study mathematics and physics at Cornell University, where he was a classmate and lifelong friend of Hu Shih (1891–1962), the leader of the New Culture Movement.
+He then became interested in philosophy; in 1918, he earned a PhD in philosophy from Harvard University with a dissertation entitled "Continuity: Study in Methodology".

 Already in college his interests had turned to music and languages.
-He spoke German and French fluently and some Japanese, and he had a reading knowledge of ancient Greek and Latin.
-He was Bertrand Russell's interpreter when Russell visited China in 1920.
-In his My Linguistic Autobiography, he wrote of his ability to pick up a Chinese dialect quickly, without much effort.
+He spoke German and French fluently and some Japanese, and he had a reading knowledge of Ancient Greek and Latin.
+He was Bertrand Russell's interpreter during Russell's visit to China in 1920.
+In My Linguistic Autobiography, Chao wrote of his ability to pick up a Chinese dialect quickly, without much effort.
 Chao possessed a natural gift for hearing fine distinctions in pronunciation that was said to be "legendary for its acuity", enabling him to record the sounds of various dialects with a high degree of accuracy.

-Career development and later life
+Career development

-In 1920, he returned to China, marrying the physician Yang Buwei there that year.
-The ceremony was simple, as opposed to traditional weddings, attended only by Hu Shih and one other friend.
-Hu's account of it in the newspapers made the couple a model of modern marriage for China's New Culture generation.

-Chao taught mathematics at Tsinghua University and one year later returned to the United States to teach at Harvard University.
-In 1925, he again returned to China, teaching at Tsinghua, and in 1926 began a survey of the Wu dialects.
+In 1920, Chao returned to China and taught mathematics at Tsinghua University.
+The next year, he returned to the United States to teach at Harvard University.
+In 1925, he again returned to China, teaching linguistics and music courses at Tsinghua, and in 1926 began a survey of the Wu dialects.
 While at Tsinghua, Chao was considered one of the 'Four Great Teachers / Masters' of China, alongside Wang Guowei, Liang Qichao, and Chen Yinke.